-Hell must’ve frozen over because these low carb chicken and dumplings are about the best thing I’ve had on a fork lately.
-The chicken cooks up SO tender that it shreds.
+I nearly fell over after tasting this recipe because these low carb chicken and dumplings are about the best thing I’ve had on a fork lately.
+The chicken breast cooks up SO tender that it shreds.
 The dumplings are chewy and soak up the flavor of the sauce.
-The sauce is rich and creamy – I’m telling you this is the real deal.
+The sauce is rich and creamy.
+I’m telling you this is real keto comfort food.

-I’m glad I didn’t and you will be, too.
+I’m glad I didn’t give up and hopefully you will be, too.

-This recipe for Southern chicken and dumplings is not difficult to make but there are a few things to be aware of.
+This recipe for Southern low carb chicken and dumplings is not difficult to make but there are a few things to be aware of.

 - There is no substitute for the gluten.
 I’ve had a lot of people say that they used this or that but so far nothing works as well as the gluten.
-Gluten is wheat protein – it’s not a carb.
-In this minute amount it doesn’t add carbs.
-If you are not allergic this will not kick you out of ketosis or affect you in any way.
+Gluten is wheat protein, it’s not a carb.
+I use only a small amount and it doesn’t add carbs.
+If you are not allergic this will not kick you out of ketosis so your keto efforts will not be sidetracked.
+Oh and gluten free chicken isn’t a thing since meat doesn’t have wheat in it.

-- The time it takes for the liquid to evaporate can vary a lot – even from one day to the next.
-Keep an eye on it and simmer as long as it takes to keep the finished dish from being “soupy”.
+- A very surprising thing is the time it takes for the liquid to evaporate can vary a lot, even from one day to the next.
+Keep an eye on it and simmer as long as it takes to keep the finished dish from becoming dumpling soup.

 - If you’d like to add some sliced carrot you can.
 Be careful of the amount and the carbs.

-- Some chicken stock has carbs.
-Some does not.
-Read the labels carefully.
+- Some chicken stock brands have carbs.
+Some do not.
+Make sure to read the labels carefully.

-- You want the dumplings to be a little thick but not so thick they have a spongy texture.
+- You want the dumpling dough to be a little thick but not so thick they it has a spongy texture.
 You may need to try a couple of different sized pans to get the thickness you prefer.
-I found that an 8×8-inch square works best for me.
+I found that an 8?8-inch square works best for me.

 - Don’t overcook the dumplings.
 They’ll be really weird in texture.